Azure/azure-sdk-for-js/sdk/batch/batch-rest/MigrationGuide.md

 ## Create jobs

-Previously in `@azure/batch`, you can use the `BatchServiceClient` instance to create a job with the `job.add` method.
+Previously in `@azure/batch`, you could use the `BatchServiceClient` instance to create a job with the `job.add` method.
 The following example demonstrates how to create a job with the `BatchServiceClient` instance.

 ```typescript
 import { BatchServiceModels } from "@azure/batch"